-We don’t wake up one day being good at something.
-And it wouldn’t be very rewarding if we did.
-Developing skills, habits, and making change takes time.
-And it also takes determination and consistency.
-Practicing yoga once a month, while making you feel good at the time, won’t have a dramatic impact on your life.
+We don’t wake up one day being good at something and it wouldn’t be very rewarding if we did.
+Developing skills, habits, and making change takes time, determination and consistency.
+Showing up on the mat once a month, while making you feel good at the time, won’t have a dramatic impact on your life.
 But practicing consistently and continuously will.
-That’s where our 5 x 5 challenge comes in.
-A lot of you have signed up to practice five times a week for five weeks.
-For those needing a reminder on how or why to get consistent, here are our top tips.
+Here are our top tips for how and why consistency pays off in the long run.

 How to get consistent in your practice.